-42 See Sampson, supra note 2, at 164-167.
+43 See Rodrik, supra note 4, at 27.

-economic austerity in the UK following the global financial crisis, immigration, the desire for national sovereignty, and globalization or, in the phrase associated with Rodrik, reference should be made to the notion of "hyper" globalization.43 "Hyper" or advanced globalization is where the process of global market integration goes well beyond the removal of trade barriers to include, inter alia, rules on intellectual property rights, domestic regulations and standards.
+globalization is where the process of global market integration goes well beyond the removal of trade barriers to include, inter alia, rules on intellectual property rights, domestic regulations, and standards.
 Rodrik argues that in the later stages of globalization, the ratio of its redistributive effects to net economic gains is high, due to the efficiency effects of cutting tariffs diminishing over time as tariffs get lower, while the negative distributional effects continue to increase.44 In other words, as globalization advances, trade liberalization is less about increasing the size of the "economic pie" and more about redistribution.
 The potential correlation between globalization and increased income inequality certainly shows up in the data.
 For example, over the period 1979-2007, trade as a share of US GDP increased from 4.9 to 7.7 percent while at the same time the Gini coefficient measuring income inequality rose from 0.48 to 0.59, trade integration and income inequality rising virtually in parallel in the 1990s and 2000s.45

 While recognizing the role of other factors, the focus in this article is on the links between globalization, populism and the desire for economic nationalism as experienced by the US and UK.
 However, to see the links, we need to look beyond the economic aggregates associated with the net benefits of trade and membership of FTAs as outlined above.
 As we discuss, for both countries it is the consequences of the rapid rise of China's presence on world markets that has caused significant distributional effects.
-These effects were typically concentrated in specific regions of each country that bore the brunt of the challenges associated with the rapid rise in China and which can be tied to voting patterns in the 2016 US presidential election and UK referendum on the decision to leave the EU.46
+These effects were typically concentrated in specific regions of each country that bore the brunt of the challenges associated with the rapid rise in China and which can be tied to voting patterns in the 2016 US presidential election and UK referendum on the decision to leave the EU.

 Before examining the empirical evidence on these specific distributional effects, it is important to place them in the appropriate economic context.
-International economists have consistently shown that trade allocates a country's relatively abundant resources to those sectors that intensively use such resources.47 Trade liberalization may cause job losses for less-skilled workers in the import-competing sector(s) but these losses are more than offset by job gains for more-skilled workers in the export-competing sector(s).48 Shifts in resources caused by trade maximize the value of the importing nation's GDP and raises the purchasing power of its consumers.49 This is formally known as the Heckscher-Ohlin theorem,50 familiar to all students of international economics.
+International economists have consistently shown that trade allocates a country's relatively abundant resources to those sectors that intensively use such resources.47 Trade liberalization may cause job losses for less-skilled workers in the import-competing sector(s), but these losses are more than offset by job gains for more-skilled workers in the export-competing sector(s).48 Shifts in resources caused by trade maximize the value of the importing nation's GDP and raises the purchasing power of its consumers.49 This is formally known as the Heckscher-Ohlin theorem,50 familiar to all students of international economics.
 Note however that a key assumption of this model is that resources are mobile, and this mobility allows countries to maximize the gains from trade, but which also has implications for the income distribution effects, that may arise.